-Organization and Statistical Information
+Department of Revenue Sales and Use Tax Organization and Statistical Information

-The Department of Revenue (DOR) was created by Article IV, Section 12, Missouri Constitution as the central collection agency for state revenues.
+The Department of Revenue (DOR) was created by Article IV, Section 12, of the Missouri Constitution as the central collection agency for state revenues.
+Article IV, Section 15, of the Missouri Constitution establishes the DOR as the custodian of nonstate funds, which are defined as taxes and fees imposed by political subdivisions and collected by the DOR, all taxes that are imposed by the state, collected by the DOR and distributed by the DOR to political subdivisions, and other money designated as "nonstate funds."
 The Director of Revenue is appointed by the Governor, with the advice and consent of the Senate, and is responsible for all operations and policies.
 DOR responsibilities include: